jboss-developer/jboss-unifiedpush-quickstarts/push-helloworld-android/README.md

 ### 3. Customize and Build Application

-The project source code must be customized with the unique metadata assigned to the application variant by the Unified Push Server and GCM.
+The project source code must be customized with the unique metadata assigned to the application variant by the Unified Push Server OpenShift instance and GCM.

 1. Open `QUICKSTART_HOME/push-helloworld-android/src/org/jboss/aerogear/unifiedpush/helloworld/Constants.java` for editing.
-2. Enter the application variant values allocated by the Unified Push Server and GCM for the following constants:
+2. Enter the application variant values allocated by the Unified Push Server OpenShift instance and GCM for the following constants:

-        String UNIFIED_PUSH_URL = "<pushServerURL e.g http(s)//host:port/context >";
+        String UNIFIED_PUSH_URL = "<pushServerURL e.g https://{OPENSHIFT_UNIFIEDPUSHSERVER_URL}/ag-push >";
         String VARIANT_ID = "<variantID e.g. 1234456-234320>";
         String SECRET = "<variantSecret e.g. 1234456-234320>";
         String GCM_SENDER_ID = "<senderID e.g Google Project ID only for android>";

-   **Note:** When changing the value of _UNIFIED_PUSH_URL_ use `ip` or `hostname` and not `localhost` for the `host` value

 3. Save the file.
 4. Build the application